jooray/margin-trade/README.md

 ### margin-bitmex.js

-This program is used to check the liquidation position of XBTUSD perpetual swap **short** position, that you can use to fix your Bitcoin's USD value.
-It does not work with long positions.
+This program is used to check the liquidation position of XBTUSD perpetual swap position, that you can use to fix your Bitcoin's USD value (short) or do collateralized loan (long).

-When [Bitmex](https://www.bitmex.com/register/FG84Zq) API returns the short position's liquidation price, we check the difference between the last price and liquidation price and it's difference.
+When [Bitmex](https://www.bitmex.com/register/FG84Zq) API returns the position's liquidation price, we check the difference between the last price and liquidation price and it's difference.

 ```
 # node margin-bitmex.js